michael-borck/cloudcore/docs/policies/access.md

 keys, must meet the length, complexity, age, and rotation requirements defined in CloudCore security standards.

+> **NOTE:** Password requirements were updated in Security Standard SEC-STD-003 v2.1
+> but some systems may still be configured to older requirements.
+See Change Management
+> Policy POL-CHANGE-001 for update procedures.

 (d) Use strong password and multi-factor authentication (MFA) whenever possible to authenticate to all computing resources (including both devices and applications).